 - The minor (20-25 credits) is a program of courses in a secondary area of concentration.
 Individual departments establish requirements for a minor and these are listed in the University of Denver's Undergraduate Bulletin.
 Due to the strict engineering curricula students have minimal opportunities for taking extra courses.
 Unless a student comes into DU with AP, IB or transfer credit or will take summer courses, adding a minor may mean that additional time is required to complete the degree.

 - Note that a course appearing in more than one discipline may only be counted towards one minor.

 - Most engineering students will be able to qualify for a minor in math without needing to take any additional courses.
 Students who get a D in one required math course will not be able to meet the minimum requirement for a minor since D's are not counted for a minor.
 A minor in physics can be obtained by taking 6 additional credits.

 Minor in Mechanical Engineering

-A student in Computer, Electrical, or Electrical Engineering-MSE option can get a minor in Mechanical Engineering.
-Mechanical Engineering minor requires the student take ENME 2410 Materials Science I or ENME 2651 Fluids I and an additional 17 quarter hours of ENME courses numbered 2000 or higher.
+A student in computer engineering, electrical engineering, or electrical engineering-MSE option can get a minor in mechanical engineering.
+A mechanical engineering minor requires the student take ENME 2410 Materials Science I or ENME 2651 Fluids I and an additional 17 credits of ENME courses numbered 2000 or higher.
 With prior approval of the department, courses outside of the discipline can be applied to the minor.
-ENME courses that are required of all engineering students do not count towards a minor in Mechanical Engineering.
+ENME courses that are required of all engineering students do not count towards a minor in mechanical engineering.